itenfay/DYFStore/README.md

 }
 ```

-&emsp; If you need an opaque identifier for the user’s account on your system to add payment, you can use a one-way hash of the user’s account name to calculate the value for this property.
+If you need an opaque identifier for the user’s account on your system to add payment, you can use a one-way hash of the user’s account name to calculate the value for this property.

 ```
 public func DYF_SHA256_HashValue(_ s: String) -> String? {